m-lamonaca/programming-notes/JavaScript/JavaScript.md

 An object is a collection of related data and/or functionality.

-**Note**: It's not possible to transform a variable in an object simply by using the object assignement.
+**Note**: It's not possible to transform a variable in an object simply by using the object assignment.

 ```js
 let variable = value;